-A former information systems professional, programme manager and corporate planner at STC, ICL and Wellcome Foundation.
-He was one of the first IT professionals sponsored to business school (London Business School 1971-3) and has since spent 40 years appraising IT developments and advising decision-takers, investors, finance directors and politicians accordingly.
-He has commonly done so via the Conservative Computer (now Technology) Forum, the Parliamentary Information Technology Committee (1981 – 2006), the National Computing Centre (1982–6), Winsafe Ltd and Eurim (1994 – 2010).
-He has various advisory roles, focused on helping the youngsters of today to avoid repeating the mistakes of the past.
+He has since spent 40 years appraising digital developments and advising decision-takers, investors, finance directors and politicians accordingly.
+He co-founded the Conservative Computer (now Science and Technology) Forum and the Parliamentary Information Technology Committee (now PICTFOR) and EURIM (now the Digital Policy Alliance) while serving as a directly elected member of the Council of the BCS for 18 years (1978 -96), always standing on the same platform: “the public responsibilities of a professional”.
+He still has various advisory roles (mainly non-partisan) and is focused on helping the youngsters of today to avoid repeating the mistakes of the past.
 He has written and blogged for Computer Weekly since 1973 when his MSc paper on “Why Computer Systems Fail” was published as a 10-part series.